How do Dutch windmills work?

 All windmills need to face the wind to work and also need the sails on the wings adjusted to suit the wind speed.
 With industrial mills, this can happen when they next start work.
 With water pumping mills however, if there is too much water, it needs to be pumped immediately.
 So it was essential to have someone on duty 24/7.
 The water pumping mills were a whole lot quieter than the industrial mills so convenient for living in.
 There was plenty of space as they are actually pretty simple in their construction with not that many moving parts.
 So these mills were often also homes to the millers.
 This is pretty great for visiting now as you get to not only see the mill in operation but also how people of the period lived in these lovely old structures.

-On both our Amsterdam Windmill Tour and our Keukenhof Tulip Tour, we visit an almost 400 year old mill with an Archimedean screw, that’s the windmill in the video above.
-We get to explore inside, right up into the cap of the mill with its huge spinning wheels and shafts.
+On both our Amsterdam Windmill Tour and our Keukenhof Tulip Tour, you can see and learn about windmills in depth.
+On the windmill tour, we we visit an almost 400 year old mill with an Archimedean screw, that’s the windmill in the video above.
+We get to explore inside, and see all the working parts of the mill with its huge spinning wheels and shafts.
 Down on the first floor the interior is restored to how the miller would have lived there in centuries past.
 And when the wind is blowing, which is most of the time here in Holland, we get to see this old beauty pumping water as it has done for hundreds of years.